First Grade Spelling Instruction

 Patterns in words are the focus of First Grade spelling instruction.
 These patterns will help your child read and spell many words with the same pattern.

-Each week, we will be studying words with a specific pattern.
+Each week, we study words with a specific pattern.
 You may hear your child talking about the pattern (ex.
 CVC or consonant-vowel-consonant) or the word family (group of words related to each other because they have the same pattern).
 At least six of the words we assign each week are a sampling of those with the focus pattern; others may be non-examples or words first graders need to write automatically.

 Helping Your Child with Word Learning